tetheredge/token-go/README.md

 # or
 go get -u
 # You also need to setup the environment variable JWT_SECRET to the value
-# in the salt-secrets repo.
+# of you secret key.
 This variable is used to sign the token.
 ```

 ### How to use this package